Skip to content

 }

-The counter saturates at UINT64_MAX - 1 (not UINT64_MAX, because UINT64_MAX is the sentinel value used internally).
+The counter has a ceiling of UINT64_MAX - 1 (not UINT64_MAX, because UINT64_MAX is the sentinel value used internally) — it does not saturate at that ceiling, it blocks or fails.
 With EFD_NONBLOCK, the write returns EAGAIN silently rather than blocking.
 The event is lost if the caller does not handle EAGAIN as backpressure.

 Fix